scale-blam/starnode-doc/README.md

 $ starnode --user <user-id> prime/prime-starnode.js
 ```

-Compare execution time display at the end of each execution. _E.g._ below is what we get on
+Compare execution time displayed at the end of each execution. _E.g._ below is what we get on
 a 6 CPUs computer:

 ```